benjamin-jacobson/s3-phase-1-project/readme.md

   - A Single Page Application (SPO) that allows the user to get and generate memes.
 Receives a list of memes, can generate one, can like memes, and then add memes to the database and as a result the website.
 Add their email to an email list, and there is some "easter-egg" functionality as well.

 # Running the local server, authentication
+- Use live-server package to open index.html in VS Code
+  - allows to type module, local WSL2 file access, avoid CORS
+  - right click on file index.html, select "Open with Live Server"
 - json-server --watch db.json
 - explorer.exe index.html
 - store api key in .env file of format (note that this is .gitignored) # TODO UPDATE

-# Requires and API key (follow instructions here as needed)
+# Requires API key
+  Follow instructions here as needed for getting an API key
 - http://apimeme.com/?ref=apilist.fun
 - https://rapidapi.com/meme-generator-api-meme-generator-api-default/api/meme-generator